nymtech/docs/content/overview/_index.md

 The internet has become essential to the functioning of modern society.
 Many aspects of daily life are now touched by the internet in ways that are both mundane and deeply revolutionary.
 Everything is accelerating.

 But the internet we have is not the internet we wished we'd have.

-Liberal democracies routinely record your internet traffic as it flows through intercontinental fibre links, and save anything interesting for later use.
-They now have surveillance systems which are bigger and better than anything their old-time totalitarian adversaries dreamed of.
-Meanwhile, the data companies mine our daily activities with their own surveillance machines, building up the greatest fortunes in world history.
-And in the background, "illiberal democracies" and outright dictatorships work to subvert internet freedoms for their own citizens as well as across the wider world.

-The internet doesn't have be this way.
+The increase in surveillance over the past twenty years has not been matched by advances in privacy tech.
+Nym is an attempt to redress this imbalance.

 The Nym platform knits together several privacy technologies, integrating them into a system of cooperating networked nodes.

-At a high level, Nym technologies include:
+At a high level, our technologies include:

 1. a privacy enhancing signature scheme called *Coconut*.
 Coconut allows a shift in thinking about resource access control, from a paradigm based on *who you are* to a privacy-preserving paradigm based on *right to use*.
 2. *Sphinx*, a way of transmitting armoured, layer-encrypted information packets which are indistinguishable from each other at a binary level.